 You can listen to a sample audio track on the linked Mozilla web page, provided that you are using a browser supporting Opus (Firefox 15 and up).

 The codec is already used by applications such as Mumble, Firefox, Icecast or foobar2000.
-Skype recently announced that it too will implement the Opus audio codec in the application to provide all of its users with CD quality audio.
+The Skype team announced recently plans to implement the Opus audio codec in the application to provide its users with CD quality audio.

 Additional information about Opus are available on the project website.
 There you find tools to download, comparison information, examples and licensing information.Advertisement